 - 1. Check the status alerts for active fault conditions. - 2.
 If there are active fault conditions, the transmitter is performing correctly.
-If you want to change its behavior, change the setting of mA Output Fault Action. - 3.
-If there are no active fault conditions, continue troubleshooting.
+If you want to change its behavior, consider the following options: - Change the setting of mA Output Fault Action. - For the relevant status alerts, change the setting of Alert Severity. - Configure the transmitter to ignore the relevant status alerts or conditions.